srl-labs/nokia-evpn-lab/README.md

 All nodes come preconfigured thanks to startup-config setting in the topology file [`nokia-evpn.clab.yml`](nokia-evpn.clab.yml).
 Those configuration files can be found in [`configs`](/configs).

 ### Underlay
-iBGP is used to provide underlay connectivity between the routers.
+eBGP is used to provide underlay connectivity between the routers.
 The routes exchanged over those BGP sessions can be seen by executing the commands below.

 #### Leaf 1 (SR Linux)
 <pre>